slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Good code deletion skills;
 Humility.

-silicon valley celebrate failure only after they achieve success
+- silicon valley celebrate failure only after they achieve success

 engineer is an optimizer

-> *'If people do not believe that mathematics is simple, it is only because they do not realize how complicated life is.' -- John von Neumann*

 AUTOMATION

 - This is the classical economic expectation of what would happen as automated output starts to outperform labor, and capital can be automatically produced.
 When this happens, scarce natural resources (such as location) increase in value.
 Henry George saw this nearly 140 years ago, with his "Fool's Paradise" thought experiment.
 As efficiency rises and rises, can the cost of living ever approach zero, or will the landlords (in their many forms) be able to extract what they will?

 Until the robots decide to stop feeding their "owners".
 Money is a social construct.
 Power comes from controlling energetic resources, and automation is gradually stripping that control away from humans.

 In other words, this is the normal destructive (and positive) cycle of capitalism.
 It is always painful for people who adapt slowly, and provides opportunities for those willing and able to jump into the development and use of new automation tools.